microsoft/SOC/README.md

 ## SOC course for students

-This 3-hour training is designed to prepare upper high school and higher education students with the hands-on experience and practical knowledge needed to actively contribute to a Security Operations Center (SOC) at their school or institution.
+This 3-hour interactive training is designed to prepare  high school and higher education students with the hands-on experience and practical knowledge needed to actively contribute to a Security Operations Center (SOC) at their school or institution.

-Over four 45-minute, self-paced lessons, you'll explore SOC functions, best practices, and tools like Microsoft Sentinel, Defender, and Security Copilot, gaining skills in incident response and threat detection.
-You'll also work through simulated security incidents, applying real-world practices to build your problem-solving and decision-making abilities.
-By the end, you'll have the foundation needed to take on a role in your institution’s SOC and pursue further training and certifications in the cybersecurity field.
+Over four 45-minute, self-paced lessons, participants will explore SOC functions, best practices, and tools like Microsoft Sentinel, Defender, and Security Copilot, gaining skills in incident response and threat detection.
+Learners will work through simulated security incidents, applying real-world practices to build problem-solving and decision-making abilities.
+By the end, students will have the foundation needed to take on a role in their institution’s SOC and pursue further training and certifications in the cybersecurity field.

 ### Lesson topics
-1. Course overview
+1. Course overview and introduction to Security Operations Centers
 2. SOC tools and technologies
 3. Scenarios and practical applications
 4. Best practices and career readiness

 ### Facilitation and implementation guide
 As a key component of the Student SOC Toolkit, the facilitation guide offers detailed support for launching and managing a student Security Operations Center.
 It provides a roadmap for facilitators, covering critical planning strategies, best practices for implementation, and facilitation tips for the _SOC for students_ training course.
-Whether you're starting a new program or enhancing an existing one, this guide ensures you're equipped with the tools to help students gain real-world cybersecurity skills and engage with operational security challenges effectively.
+Whether starting a new program or enhancing an existing one, this guide ensures facilitators are equipped with the tools to help students gain real-world cybersecurity skills and engage with operational security challenges effectively.

 ### SCORM file
 Select the link below to download the course as a SCORM v1.2 Learning object to install and adapt in your own learning management system (LMS).